sid-the-sloth1/torn-qol-scripts/Stonks.md

 10) It will provide you with a URL link, copy it.

 11) Go to Torn.
 Stock Market page.
+Click on Settings icon in the box created by script.
 Click on 'Webapp' option.

 12) Paste the link and Click on Save.